AzureCosmosDB/CosmicWorks/README.md

 1. Type `azd up` and deploy the Cosmos resources.
 (This is a serverless account so there is no cost to create these resources.)
 1. When the deployment is complete, open the Cosmic Works solution file.
 1. On the main menu, press 'K' to load the data.
-    1. This can take some time when run locally over low bandwidth connections.
+    1. This can take **up to 60 minutes** when run locally over low bandwidth connections and may time-out requiring you to run `azd down`, then `azd up` again and start over.
     1. You will see retries as it will ingest data faster than Serverless accounts allow for.
     1. Best performance is running in a GitHub Codespace or on a VM in the same region the Cosmos account was provisioned in.
 1. After the data is loaded, return to Visual Studio, put any breakpoints for any of the functions you want to step through.